Lung cancer is the fourth most common type of cancer in India. Read on to find out about the symptoms, staging and treatment of lung cancer.

 - Breathlessness and wheezing

-- Chest pain aggravated by cough
+- Chest pain aggravated by a cough

 - Kidney stones due to increased calcium levels in the blood (because of bone resorption)